Wireless telegraphy: Principles

 Wireless telegraphy or radiotelegraphy, commonly called CW (continuous wave), ICW (interrupted continuous wave) transmission, or on-off keying, and designated by the International Telecommunication Union as emission type A1A or A2A, is a radio communication method.
 It was transmitted by several different modulation methods during its history.
 The primitive spark-gap transmitters used until 1920 transmitted damped waves, which had very wide bandwidth and tended to interfere with other transmissions.
 This type of emission was banned by 1934, except for some legacy use on ships.
 The vacuum tube (valve) transmitters which came into use after 1920 transmitted code by pulses of unmodulated sinusoidal carrier wave called continuous wave (CW), which is still used today.
 To receive CW transmissions, the receiver requires a circuit called a beat frequency oscillator (BFO).
 The third type of modulation, frequency-shift keying (FSK) was used mainly by radioteletype networks (RTTY).
 Morse code radiotelegraphy was gradually replaced by radioteletype in most high volume applications by World War II.

 In manual radiotelegraphy the sending operator manipulates a switch called a telegraph key, which turns the radio transmitter on and off, producing pulses of unmodulated carrier wave of different lengths called "dots" and "dashes", which encode characters of text in Morse code.
 At the receiving location, Morse code is audible in the receiver's earphone or speaker as a sequence of buzzes or beeps, which is translated back to text by an operator who knows Morse code.
-With automatic radiotelegraphy teleprinters at both ends use a code such as the International Telegraph Alphabet No. 2 and produced typed text.
+With automatic radiotelegraphy teleprinters at both ends use a code such as the International Telegraph Alphabet No. 2 and produce typed text.